krishansubudhi/krishansubudhi.github.io/_posts/2020-08-04-PyTorchNativeAmp.md

     Param Name = linear.bias, value = tensor([-2.9002], device='cuda:0'), gradient = tensor([0.], device='cuda:0')

 The gradients are scaled and unscaled properly.
 Also the forward pass and backward pass are run using mixed precission.
-Although there is no easy verification, the timing difference between both runs will confirm the mixed precission training.
+The timing difference between both runs will confirm the mixed precission training.
 This will be showcased in future blogs.

 Native amp support makes it easy to do fast experimentation without using apex related dependencies.